 The lower atomic nuclei mass of these alternative moderators will outperform a graphite-moderated design for a micro-sized HTGR in terms of core size and/or fuel cycle length

-Relative to graphite, the higher heat capacity of the beryllium-based moderators will offset the lower thermal conductivity and show similar or enhanced performance during transient analysis
+Relative to graphite, the higher heat capacity of the alternative moderators will offset the lower thermal conductivity and show similar or enhanced performance during transient analysis

 The results demonstrate comparable neutronics performance for unoptimized cases and improved neutronics performance for optimized lattice pitch cases for an infinite assembly.
 A full 2D core that mimics the design of the General Atomics mHTGR-350 was also evaluated [8] along with a microreactor design [9].
 The 2D core shows that for a full-scale design the alternative moderators’ capability is not harnessed in terms of reactor performance but when evaluating the design for a micro configuration, the beryllium-based moderators show enhanced performance.
-The model assessed other potential host matrixes, MgAl2O4 and SiC, and entrained moderator, Be2C, but these options were not fully investigated because of decreased or marginal improvements to fuel cycle performance compared to the graphite reference case.
+The model assessed other potential host matrixes, MgAl2O4 and SiC, and entrained moderator, Be2C, but these options were not fully investigated because of decreased or marginal improvements to fuel cycle performance compared to the graphite reference case as well as their lower maturity in the manufacturing process.
 The approach to establishing and verifying the models is shown in Figure 1, which illustrates the different sources of the design information used in the study and relationships between these information sources and is adapted from the literature [10].